shafraza/good-code-vs-bad-code/README.md

-<h1>The Three Horsemen of Software Failure: Why Scalability, Security, and Maintainability are Non-Negotiable<h1>
+# The Three Horsemen of Software Failure: Why Scalability, Security, and Maintainability are Non-Negotiable

 <p>Firstly, let's consider the example of a building.
 A well-designed building should be scalable to accommodate changing needs over time.
 It should also be secure to protect its occupants and maintainable to ensure its longevity.
 Just like a building, software applications must also be designed with these factors in mind to ensure their success and longevity.</p>